taylorlapeyre/oj/README.md

 (user {:where {:id 1}}
       {:select [:id :username]})
-=> SELECT id, username FROM users WHERE users.id=1  LIMIT 1
+=> SELECT id, username FROM users WHERE users.id=1
 ```

 Not quite ActiveRecord, but it's getting there.
 And in 3 lines of code no less!